 “Shit, I just looked out there.”
 Big Ed added.
-“It was empty.”
+“Store was empty.”

-True, all one had to do was open the cooler door and peer around the corner to see the entire store.
-The door into the store from the carry out was never closed except in the winter.
+True, all one had to do was open the cooler door and peer around the corner to see the entire sales floor.
+The door into the store from the drive-through/carry out was never closed except in winter.
 There were three well placed security mirrors, too.

 “I dunno, man.
 She’s done it before.
 I even give her out of date shit on the reg’lar.”
-Said Ed pinching a bud out of a small Grateful Dead container and taking the ceramic bowl from Cory.
-“Here man, let me pack that bowl for ya.”
-He broke the bud down and pushed it into the pipe.
+Said Ed pinching a bud out of a small Grateful Dead container and retrieving the bowl from Cory.
+“Here man, let me pack that for ya.”
+He broke the bud down and fingered it into the pipe.
 “She can be pretty trifling.
 But bein’ poor, hungry and jonesin’ will make you that way.”

 Cory liked Ed and thought him a good-natured, albeit lost, soul.
 He wished he could be more that way- the good-natured part- he was lost enough and didn’t need extra.
 But, there were worse bosses than Ed and Torrance.
 Torrance was never around except in the mornings and during the weekends.
 He was a morning person, the rest of the boys employed by Kulp’s preferred to party at night and wake up late, in time for the noon and evening shifts.
 Torrance knew the guys smoked pot in the beer cooler and would perfunctorily scold them every once in a while, for good measure, a Pall Mall Red dangling from his hard-lined face.